Tinnitus:

 Tinnitus is classified into two primary types: middle ear-associated and inner ear-associated tinnitus.
 Middle ear-related cases often involve structural influences that may be more responsive to movement-based rehabilitation, while inner ear-related tinnitus, commonly linked to conditions such as Meniere’s disease, may require targeted postural coordination strategies.
 Contributing factors include movement adaptations in the middle or inner ear regions, structural influences affecting postural balance, and neuromuscular coordination variations.

 At Chiropractic Specialty Center® (CSC), tinnitus-related movement efficiency is supported through structured, non-invasive rehabilitation strategies.
-These include manual movement techniques for postural coordination, advanced therapy applications such as High-Intensity Laser Therapy (HILT), and lifestyle-based movement recovery strategies.
+These include manual movement techniques for postural coordination, progressive care applications such as High-Intensity Laser Therapy (HILT), and lifestyle-based movement recovery strategies.
 Middle ear movement influences are often more responsive to movement-based rehabilitation, while inner ear-related adaptations may benefit from targeted postural recovery models.

 By integrating structured rehabilitation techniques, CSC ensures that individual movement coordination needs are addressed comprehensively.
 A targeted, movement-based recovery model may assist in optimizing postural efficiency, encouraging neuromuscular function, and supporting long-term movement coordination without reliance on invasive interventions.